What Is a 1099 Employee? Understanding Independent Contractors

 • Compliance risks if misclassification occurs

-Common Industries That Use 1099 Workers
+Common Industries That Use 1099 Employees

 Many industries rely on independent contractors, including: